eclipse-ibeji/freyja/docs/quickstart.md

 ## Digital Twin Adapters

 - [In-Memory Mock Cloud Adapter](../adapters/cloud/in_memory_mock_cloud_adapter/README.md): Emulates a Cloud Connector entirely within the memory of the Freyja application.
 When data is emitted to this adapter it will be printed to the console window.

+## Data Adapters

+- [In-Memory Mock Data Adapter](../adapters/data/in_memory_mock_data_adapter/README.md): Interfaces with the In-Memory Mock Digital Twin Adapter and intended for use with it.
+- [HTTP Mock Data Adapter](../adapters/data/http_mock_data_adapter/README.md): Interfaces with the Mock Digital Twin Adapter and intended for use with it.
+- [gRPC Data Adapter](../adapters/data/grpc_data_adapter/README.md): Interfaces with providers that communicate via gRPC.
+Integrated with specific Ibeji samples.
+- [MQTT Data Adapter](../adapters/data/mqtt_data_adapter/README.md): Interfacecs with providers that communicate via MQTT.
+- [Managed Subscribe Data Adapter](../adapters/data/managed_subscribe_data_adapter/README.md): Interfaces with providers that leverage the managed subscribe feature of Ibeji.